Floraleda Sacchi is regarded by critics as one of the most interesting and original harpist in the international concert panorama:

 She has been a soloist with numerous orchestras around the world, including in important radio-television broadcasts (for example the “Christmas Concert” broadcasted worldwide by RAI where she performed accompanied by the Italian Youth Orchestra).

 Some projects should be mentioned:

-– In 2014 you recorded and premiered “Kojiki” a concerto for harp and string orchestra composed by Manuel De Sica with the Toscanini Philharmonic (released by Brilliant Classics).
+– In 2014 she recorded and premiered “Kojiki” a concerto for harp and string orchestra composed by Manuel De Sica with the Toscanini Philharmonic (released by Brilliant Classics).

-Recently, she arranged the “Four Seasons” by Antonio Vivaldi (replacing the solo violin with harp) performing the concertos in Europe and Canada with considerable success and recording them on album in 2021.
+Recently, she arranged the “Four Seasons” by Antonio Vivaldi (replacing the solo violin with harp) performing the concertos in Europe and Canada with considerable success also realizing them on album.

 In contemporary music Floraleda – beside the dozen of solo and chamber music pieces written for her – has also premiered the concertos for harp and orchestra “Slovo O” by Peter Machjdik (2013) and “Loreley Impressionen” by Howard Blake (2021).